sandy-sachin7/the-zero-debt-index/CONTRIBUTING.md

-# Contributing to Vibe Coding Template Library
+# Contributing to The Zero-Debt Index

 We welcome contributions!
 This project follows a **GitOps workflow**, meaning all templates are managed via this repository and automatically synced to the live application upon merge.